Continued from Mennonite steps through many doors

 I began to feel even better as soon as I spotted Christina’s car when we walked through the last set of doors.
 I was relieved to know that my feeling had been wrong.
 I was so happy to see her.
 As we drove off, George convinced us to go out for lunch.

-George and I both explained what happened in at the courthouse to Christina as she drove to the bar where I had run into my ‘mason jar past’ the night George danced me around that dance floor.
+George and I both explained to Christina what happened at the courthouse as she drove to the bar where I had run into my ‘mason jar past’ the night George danced me around that dance floor.

 “I’m not surprised that you fainted Anna.
 A person can only take so much all at once,” Christina answered.
 As we shared a plate of what George and Christina explained to me were appetizers.